puppetlabs/iac/_posts/2020-07-3-status-update.md

 ## Apache module work in progress

-This week sees a lot of excellent community contribution’s in `v5.5.0` of the [puppetlabs-apache]( https://forge.puppet.com/puppetlabs/apache) module.
+This week sees a lot of excellent community contributions in `v5.5.0` of the [puppetlabs-apache]( https://forge.puppet.com/puppetlabs/apache) module.
 We have also been working on improving our test strategy around [Apache MODs](https://httpd.apache.org/docs/2.4/mod) to ensure we can turn around updates to the module in a faster manner.
 Check out [sanfrancrisko’s](https://github.com/sanfrancrisko) [blog post]({% link _posts/2020-07-03-apache-mod-test-improvements.md %}) which outlines what we’ve done and how we’re handling test coverage for [Apache MODs](https://httpd.apache.org/docs/2.4/mod), going forward.